Ronakwd/MileSTONE-Repo/Project 1/readme.md

-This is the first project E GURU which is based on online study platform created using HTML and CSS.
+This is the first Project E GURU which is based on an online study platform created using HTML and CSS.